| 开发者 |

 Triggered automatically on the checkout page for every customer session (including guests) while the plugin is active and connected.
 This call determines whether the current cart requires an adult signature fee or identity verification notice.

 /widget.js) is then loaded directly from https://api.shiptoverified.com to render the verification interface.
-This file is served by the ShipToVerified service and is part of the core service functionality (similar to how payment processors serve their checkout scripts)./wp-json/shiptoverified/v1/webhook when a verification event occurs (e.g., customer completes or fails verification, or the verified shipping address changes).
+This file is served by the ShipToVerified service and is part of the core service functionality (similar to how payment processors serve their checkout scripts)./wp-json/shiptoverified/v1/webhook when a verification event occurs (e.g., the customer completes verification, the verified shipping address changes, the address cannot be validated, or address validation is awaiting customer input).

 X-API-Key header.No.
 WooCommerce must be installed and active.
 The plugin will silently do nothing if WooCommerce is not detected.